Starry-lord/ctf_writeups/cyber_apocalypse_2021/forensics.md

 CHTB{maldocs_are_the_new_meta}
 ```

-**EDIT:**
+*EDIT:*

-Later on, I realised the encoding was actually UTF 16-LE(1200), which is commonly used for encoding powershell payloads.
+Later on, I realised the encoding was actually UTF-16LE(1200), which is commonly used for encoding powershell payloads.
 ---

 ## Oldest trick in the book